 - I will plan my most productive day.
 Again, having a plan is a good thing.
 Executing on it is better.
 That’s going to be the hard part.

 - I will stop fighting poor technology.
 In an effort to save money, I fought my old computer that had too little memory.
 It often meant waiting up to 30 seconds for a new Firefox tab to load.
 (I have a Firefox tab hoarding problem.)
 I have already solved this by buying a new computer.
 Now things are fast.
-I’ve found that I’m am more productive, but the real time spent is often in that browser tab, not just
+I’ve found that I’m am more productive, but the real time spent is often in that browser tab, not just waiting for it to load.

 - I’m going to try to use the Pomodoro Technique.
 I think that structure will help me get more done.